FX-Wizard/blog/content/posts/deadline-linux-server.md

 MongoDB Hostname [deadline;127.0.0.1]: deadline;<host ip address>
 ```
 By Default the installer chooses the loopback IP address which can cause problems.
 This is the address clients will use to connect to the MongoDB server.
-Enter the hostname and ipaddress sepperated by `;`
+Enter the hostname and ip address sepperated by `;`

 ```
 MongoDB Port [27100]: